knative/docs/docs/serving/autoscaling/autoscaling-concepts.md

         autoscaling.knative.dev/target: "70"
 ```

+!!! danger  "IMPORTANT"

-**IMPORTANT:** If you are creating revisions by using a service or configuration, you must set the annotations in the _revision template_ so that any modifications will be applied to each revision as they are created.
+    If you are creating revisions by using a service or configuration, you must set the annotations in the _revision template_ so that any modifications will be applied to each revision as they are created.
     Setting annotations in the top level metadata of a single revision will not propagate the changes to other revisions and will not apply changes to the autoscaling configuration for your application.